phat-plats/Blog/_posts/2016-03-06-Week-6-Status.md

 daily life.
 She is environmentally conscious and wants to make sure she isn't making detrimental decisions.

+Adam worked on the initial persona on his own time, before we all worked together to solidify a final persona.

 ## Storyboard
+Using our final persona, we all worked on the following storyboard:
 1) Holly is at the grocery store while on a business trip in an unfamiliar state.
 2) She wants to buy a boxed item, but isn’t sure if the box is recyclable in her area.
 3) She opens the scanner app and scans the barcode.
 The app tells her it isn’t recyclable.
-4) Holly looks for a similar item and scans that barcode; the app tells her that item is recyclable
+4) Holly looks for a similar item and scans that barcode; the app tells her that item is recyclable.
 5) Holly picks the recyclable item and puts it in her cart.

 ## Wireframes